 So, Part C of Medicare is different than Part A & Part B in that it is actually you obtaining your Medicare benefits through private insurance companies.

-Part C of Medicare is most known as Medicare Advantage.
+Part C is most known as Medicare Advantage.

 You will still get Parts A & B of Medicare, and some of them come with Part D as well, all from one private insurance company.

-If you are considering a Medicare Advantage plan, then you should also think about if you would prefer a Medicare Supplement plan as well.
+If you are considering an Advantage plan, then you should also think about if you would prefer a Medicare Supplement plan as well.

 Types of Medicare Advantage Plans